ParallelSSH/ssh-python/doc/installation.rst

 Note dependencies will need to be built statically to be distributable to other Windows systems.

 Cygwin/MingW probably do not work.

+No support is offered for building on Windows from source.